wobkobi/wplace/README.md

 ## Notes

 - Alpha is preserved.
-Only pixels with alpha > 0 are recolored.
+Only pixels with alpha > 0 are recoloured.
 - Output is PNG.
 - The mapper will fall back to a simple nearest match if something fails.
 - Photo does take a while for bigger photos but it is worth it.